Second only to recess, kids often name art as the favorite part of their day. But for many children, art projects can have legitimate healing powers.

 How We Can Help You

 Since 1972, Britain Development has served more than 4,000 children with special needs, including those benefiting from art therapy.
 Services are available for children ranging in age from infant to 6 years.
 Britain Development is housed in the B.E.
 Smith Family Center on the AdventHealth Shawnee Mission campus.
+Be sure to check out our comprehensive guide to art therapy as well.

 Your primary care doctor can help you identify whether your child could benefit from art therapy.
 Take a quick survey to be matched with the right primary care doctor for you.